How to watch Super Bowl halftime show 2020 online: who are the performers and when's it on

 Not really fussed who of the Chiefs and the 49ers are leading in Florida?
-Is the only reason you want to tune in to a Super Bowl live stream is to see the halftime show?
+Is the only reason you want to tune in to the Super Bowl to see the halftime show?
 We can't blame you - the spectacle of the world's biggest stars taking to the field for a historic performance at the heart of American culture is truly breathtaking, and we're in for a real treat this year as Jennifer Lopez and Shakira take to the stage for 2020.

 Over the years, the Super Bowl has grown larger than football itself, and from commercials to celebrity appearances, it's the Super Bowl halftime show that captures the wonder of audiences across the world every year.
 From the setlist to the costumes, the surprise appearances (we're talking the Janet Jackson kind and the Destiny's Child kind) to the mind-boggling production value, the Super Bowl halftime show is a pinnacle of entertainment.
 Even if you're not a football fan, you'll be talking about the big game.

-Note: Update: Looking to watch the halftime show?
-Sorry...you missed it!
-But to make sure you don't miss a minute of what's turning out to be a great match, use our Super Bowl live stream guide now.